 In September 2003, we were served with an amended complaint filed by Fairchild Semiconductor Corporation ("Fairchild") against us, Sumitomo Bakelite, Sumitomo Plastics and Sumitomo Bakelite Singapore Pte.
 Ltd. in the Superior Court of California, Santa Clara County, Case No. 1-02-CV-810034.
 The amended complaint seeks damages related to our use of Sumitomo Bakelite's epoxy mold compound in assembling Fairchild's semiconductor packages.
 Both the Sumitomo defendants and we filed motions to dismiss Fairchild's amended complaint in October 2003.
-Fairchild filed a second amended complaint in

-January 2004 in lieu of opposing those motions to dismiss.
+Fairchild filed a second amended complaint in January 2004 in lieu of opposing those motions to dismiss.
 On February 11, 2004, we filed a motion to dismiss Fairchild's second amended complaint.
 The Superior Court granted our motion to dismiss on March 16, 2004 and Fairchild filed a third amended complaint on or about April 15, 2004.
 We filed a motion to dismiss Fairchild's third amended pleading which the Court granted in part and denied in part on June 15, 2004.
 On or about July 15, 2004, Fairchild filed its Fourth Amended Complaint.
-The Court granted our motion to dismiss certain of Fairchild's claims at a hearing on September 21, 2004.
-On October 7, 2004, we filed an answer to the remaining claims in Fairchild's fourth amended complaint, denying liability generally and asserting affirmative defenses.
-We also filed a cross-complaint against Sumitomo Bakelite on October 7, 2004 seeking indemnification for its breaches of warranties.
+The Court granted our motion to dismiss in Fairchild's fourth amended complaint, the Court granted our motion to dismiss certain of Fairchild's claims at a hearing on September 21, 2004.
+On October 7, 2004, we filed a cross-complaint against Sumitomo Bakelite on October 7, 2004 seeking indemnification for its breaches of warranties.
 Sumitomo Bakelite answered Fairchild's fourth amended complaint on or about October 8, 2004 and our cross-complaint on or about November 8, 2004, in both instances denying liability generally and asserting affirmative defenses.
 Written discovery is ongoing, with depositions and expert discovery to follow.
 Trial is currently scheduled to commence on November 7, 2005, and to last 15 court days.
 We intend to deny all liability, defend ourselves vigorously, pursue our cross-claims against Sumitomo Bakelite, and seek judgment in our favor in due course.